CKYC-FM

-CKYC-FM is a Canadian radio station, broadcasting at 93.7 FM in Owen Sound, Ontario.
-The station airs a country format branded as Country 93, primarily for Grey-Bruce Counties but also serving northern parts of Huron and Wellington Counties.
+CKYC-FM is a Canadian radio station broadcasting at 93.7 FM in Owen Sound, Ontario.
+The station features a country format branded as Country 93, catering primarily to Grey-Bruce Counties as well as northern parts of Huron and Wellington Counties.
 The station is known for its active support of local country music, as well as bringing national and international country music acts to Grey and Bruce counties.
 CKYC was a former callsign of a radio station in Toronto, which is known today as CHKT.

 History

-On March 19, 2001, Bayshore Broadcasting (the owners of CFOS and CIXK-FM) received CRTC approval to operate a new FM radio station to serve Owen Sound on the frequency 93.7 MHz.
+On March 19, 2001, Bayshore Broadcasting, the owners of CFOS and CIXK-FM, received CRTC approval to operate a new FM radio station in Owen Sound on the frequency 93.7 MHz.
 The new station would broadcast a country format.
 The station was launched on September 4, 2001.

-On September 30, 2010, CKYC-FM and sister station CIXK-FM received CRTC approval to change their authorized contours.
+On September 30, 2010, CKYC-FM and its sister station CIXK-FM received CRTC approval to change their authorized contours.